 The two features mentioned in the previous subsections can be used together.
 This type of system is called hybrid MIMO system [9].
-In this scheme a committed relationship should be taken into account, where a higher multiplexing gain implies in less diversity gain and vice-versa.
-Figure 4 illustrate a possible use of this hybrid technique.
+In this scheme, a committed relationship should be taken into account, where a higher multiplexing gain implies in less diversity gain and vice-versa.
+Figure 4 illustrate a possible use of this hybrid technique, where a 3×3 MIMO is used to achieve a spectrum efficiency of 4/6=2/3 of the maximum that can be obtained and where two symbols $(C_1$ and $C_2)$ are received with diversity gain of order 6.

 Fig. 4.
-Hybrid MIMO.
+Block diagram of a hybrid MIMO.